haridas-das/DS_OKSTATE_2025/README.md

 ## Goals

-The challenge had two test goals and a forecast goal, described below.
+The challenge had three test goals and a forecast goal, described below.

 Validation test 1.
 Predict the weekly number of dengue cases by state (UF) in the 2022-2023 season [EW 41 2022- EW40 2023], using data covering the period from EW 01 2010 to EW 25 2022;